MattyOBar/CurrencyPal/resources/design-document.md

 ## 1. Problem Statement

-Our company needs a tool to be able to quickly send or recieve various currencies.
+Our company needs a tool to be able to quickly send or receive various currencies.
+This tool will be used by our bank tellers to help facilitate transactions for our customers.

 ## 2. Top Questions to Resolve in Review